Interior Design Specializations

 However, many interior design students choose a line of specialization (or have decided on one) while still in design school.

 Specialization differentiates professional interior designers from creative interior decorators or design enthusiasts.
-Specialized career niches in the interior design industry include the following services, in no particular order:
+Specialized career niches in the interior design industry include the following services, which are listed in no particular order.
+Each field is discussed in detail in the sections that follow.

 - Residential interior design services